PMaynard/gsoc-covert-comms/README.md

 #### Work to be carried out

-In the beggining of the project I will have to do some spike work into android packet sniffing and packet manipulation.
+In the beginning of the project I will have to do some spike work into android packet sniffing and packet manipulation.
 Does this require a rooted device, etc.

 Next step would be how we should go about getting android applications to use a proxy server.